 Of course, vocabulary isn't just a feel-good hobby.
 It helps us understand others, and convey meaning effectively.
 A deep vocabulary allows you to be more intentional about your message.
 And no matter your job title, the right words minimize the contextual gray areas that derail tasks, meetings, and projects.

-This post presents over a dozen tools and resources that you can use to improve your vocabulary along with handful of research-based strategies for remembering what you learn.
+Read on for over a dozen vocabulary-building apps and resources, along with handful of research-based strategies for remembering what you learn.

 You could look up a new word at random in your dictionary every day and test yourself, but there's a variety of useful tools available that make the process of improving your vocabulary even easier.
 (That said, the dictionary approach can be a lot of fun; it's how I found out "ha-ha" is a real word.)